Sep 11, 4:55 PM |

 Just this week, President Trump’s National Security Advisor John Bolton ordered the Washington DC office of the Palestine Liberation Organization (PLO) to be shuttered, and unleashed a withering attack on the International Criminal Court (ICC) that would sound very familiar in Kampala or Khartoum.
 In Guatemala, a highly successful UN-based anti-corruption commission is on the verge of closure, and crucial international support to keep it open is plainly lacking.

-To the developing world, this shift is dizzying.
+To the developing world, this shift in strategic communications is dizzying.
 Democracy promotion, open economies, climate change were America’s priorities.
 Now, nations in the developing world are forced to reassess their options vis-a-vis the ‘new America.’
 And, in this brave new moment, non-Western powers and systems are beginning to look more attractive by the day.

 Peter Schechter works in both politics and policy.
 He served as the Atlantic Council’s senior vice president for strategic initiatives and previously co-founded a premier strategic communications company, working as a political campaign advisor in more than 20 countries.
 Muni Jensen is a former Colombian diplomat, columnist, and television political commentator.